Welcome to the Los Angeles Free Press!

 The LA FreeP~ A Real Head Trip for Smart Minds.

-In November of 1969, the LA Free Press published an illustration by Ron Cobb, their much admired political cartoonist, a combination of the letters “e” and “o” that brought together environmental terms like “ecology” and “organism.”
-The Theta-like letter inspired the flag of the Ecology Movement that waved high above the very same Earth Day that we celebrate today.
+In November of 1969, the LA Free Press published an illustration by Ron Cobb, their much admired political cartoonist, a combination of the letters “e” and “o” that graphically brought together terms like “ecology” and “organism.”
+The resulting theta-like letter inspired the flag of the Ecology Movement that waved high above the very same Earth Day that we celebrate today.
 So appropriately, and coincidently, Cobb’s drawing sits right above an article about the first LA chapter of Ecology Action.